TysonStanley/tysonstanley.github.io/_posts/2019-11-13-learned_tidyfast.md

 comments: true
 ---

-This post highlights 6 major themes of what I learned while creating the [`tidyfast` R package](https://tysonbarrett.com/tidyfast/).
+This post highlights six major themes of what I learned while creating the [`tidyfast` R package](https://tysonbarrett.com/tidyfast/).
 This process taught me about the `tidyverse`, `data.table`, `R`, and data science in general.